smaccm/camkes-tool/debug/README.md

 ### Using GDB
 Current functionality includes reading memory and registers, backtrace, seeing variables, and so on.
 Software and hardware breakpoints, as well as watchpoints, can be set.

+The tool generates a .gdbinit file, so simply start gdb by running `gdb`.

 ## Developers

 This section is targeted at those intending to modify the CAmkES debug tool implementation itself.
 The information below assumes you are familiar with the functionality of CAmkES.